 - The deadline (for applications) in 2020 is 1 October 2019.

 - Please submit application dossiers to: email@example.com

-- Applications will be evaluated by a committee comprising the director and vice-director of the KNIR and three members of the KNIR’s scientific board.
+- Applications will be evaluated by a committee comprising the director, vice-director and the head of research of the KNIR, as well as three members of the KNIR’s scientific board.

 - For information and enquiries: firstname.lastname@example.org